Chris Lofton: Pro career

 points (on 13/20 3-pointers) in a win against Fenerbahçe Ülker.
 On April 25, 2009, he scored 61 points (on 17/22 3-pointers) in a win against CASA TED Kolejliler.

 In June 2009, it was announced that Lofton had been asked to play for the Boston Celtics summer league team.
 In the season 2009–10, Chris Lofton was signed by Spanish ACB League powerhouse, Caja Laboral Baskonia.
 After only a few games played, Lofton left Caja Laboral; he had previously been hospitalized with fever.
 Soon after, Lofton signed with another Spanish team CB Estudiantes.
 In November 2010, he was selected 6th overall by the Iowa Energy in the NBA D-League Draft.
-He has since chosen to return to Europe.
+However, he chose to return to Europe.
 In March 2011 he signed with Lokomotiv Kuban in Russia, but left the team in May 2011 by mutual agreement.
 In August 2011 he returned to CB Estudiantes, signing a one-year deal but finally he couldn't play with the team of Madrid until January 2012 because of his physical problems.

 In August 2012, Lofton signed with Basque squad Lagun Aro GBC, but one month later left the team due to an injury in his left knee.
 On August 17, 2013, he signed a one-year deal with Beşiktaş.
 On July 18, 2014, he extended his contract with Beşiktaş for one more season.
 On February 22, 2017, Lofton signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 On November 1, 2017, he signed with Le Mans Sarthe.

-Now currently playing for the KBL (Korean Basketball League) with the Seoul SK Knights.
+His final professional team was the KBL (Korean Basketball League) with the Seoul SK Knights.

 Cancer

-Following the end of the 2007 season, Lofton was diagnosed with testicular cancer, which he kept a secret to all but Bruce Pearl, his parents, and a small number of university officials.
-Not until over halfway through the 2007–2008 season did Lofton even tell his roommate and teammate Jordan Howell, who was the only player to know.
-He was diagnosed after failing a random drug screen during the 2007 NCAA tournament.
-The failed test turned out to be the result of a tumor marker.
+During the 2007 NCAA tournament, he failed a random drug test.
+The test revealed that he had elevated levels of human chorionic gonadotropin, a hormone that in men is an indicator of either steroid use or cancer.
+The failed test proved to be due to a tumor marker, and Lofton was diagnosed shortly afterward with testicular cancer, which he kept a secret to all but then-head coach Bruce Pearl, his parents, a small number of university officials, and ESPN journalist Chris Low, who covered most of Tennessee's games in the 2007–08 season.
+Not until over halfway through the 2007–08 season did Lofton even tell his roommate and teammate Jordan Howell, who was the only player to know.
 Afterward, he underwent successful radiation treatments and surgery and is now considered cancer-free.

+In a 2025 interview with Low, Lofton was asked about what might have happened if he had not been selected for the drug test; he responded "I just know it saved my life."
+Lofton's cancer battle became the subject of the documentary Volunteer for Life, which premiered on the SEC Network and ESPN+ on March 10, 2025, as part of the SEC Storied series.